Grace Coolidge: Marriage and family

 The first time Goodhue's parents met their daughter's suitor, he asked permission to marry her.
 He proposed to Goodhue in 1905 by telling her "I am going to be married to you".
 Goodhue's mother was not fond of him and sought to delay the wedding, but he insisted on a date no later than October.
 The couple married in the parlor of the Goodhue family's home on October 4, 1905, with fifteen guests in attendance.
-Calvin and Grace Coolidge took a short honeymoon in Montreal, but time was limited as he had to return to Northampton to run as a candidate for the school board—he was not elected.
-They first lived in the Norwood Hotel for three weeks before staying in a home owned by a professor at Smith College.
+Calvin and Grace Coolidge took a short honeymoon in Montreal, but time was limited as he had to return to Northampton to run as a candidate for the school board—he was defeated.
+They first lived in the Norwood Hotel for three weeks before staying in a house owned by a professor at Smith College.
 They moved to their long-term home at 21 Massasoit Street in 1906.
 The Coolidges had very little money in these early years of their marriage, but she was often the recipient of desirable clothes and hats as gifts from her husband.
 She otherwise made her own clothes.
 When the Norwood Hotel closed, they purchased some of its branded linen and silverware for their own use.

 The couple had two sons: John Coolidge on September 7, 1906, and Calvin Coolidge Jr. on April 13, 1908.
 It took them a long time to name their younger son, and they initially called him Bunny because he was born around Easter.
 Calvin Coolidge was elected to the Massachusetts legislature shortly after their first son was born, so he spent much of his time in the state capital, Boston.
 They felt it was important not to let his career be a burden on the children, so the rest of the family stayed in Northampton and he returned home on the weekends.
 Even when he was home, he had his wife address the needs of their children.
 She engaged in activities with them, teaching them baseball and constructing wooden cars for them to ride in.
 She came to love baseball and was a fan of the sport for the rest of her life.
-She had little involvement in his professional life and made no attempt to be present for it after one instance when he asked her not to attend a speech he gave at their church.
+She had little involvement in her husband's professional life and made no attempt to be present for it after one instance when he asked her not to attend a speech he gave at their church.